microsoft/promptflow/examples/tutorials/flow-deploy/kubernetes/README.md

   The command above will retrieve the URL of a service running within a Minikube Kubernetes cluster (e.g. http://<ip>:<assigned_port>), which you can click to interact with the flow service in your web browser.
 Alternatively, you can use the following command to test the endpoint:

+  **Note**: Minikube will use its own external port instead of nodePort to listen to the service.
+So please substitute <assigned_port> with the port obtained above.
     ```shell
   curl http://localhost:<assigned_port>/score --data '{"url":"https://play.google.com/store/apps/details?id=com.twitter.android"}' -X POST  -H "Content-Type: application/json"
   ```